preemptive/jsdefender-samples/Rollup/Rollup2/README.md

 ![image](./docs-images/display.jpg)

 4. Open the Developer Tools in your browser.
-As you click the buttons, those write messages to the console output.
+As you click the buttons, the app writes messages to the console output.

 ## How It Works